 1 to 3 fresh red chilies (cayenne, Fresno, jalapeno, Serrano, Thai, or cherry), sliced

-1/2 tsp dried shrimp paste (balacan) toasted at 400 °F for 15 minutes or 1 heaping tsp of dried whole shrimp, soaked in hot water for 10 min to soften and then drained
+½ teaspoon dried shrimp paste (balacan) toasted at 400 °F for 15 minutes or 1 heaping teaspoon of dried whole shrimp, soaked in hot water for 10 min to soften and then drained

 1. Process Spice Paste ingredients to a coarse paste

 2. Heat 1 T oil in a wok or skillet and saute Spice Paste for about 5-6 minutes, till fragrant, adding 1 to 2 more T oil if needed.
 Add ground coriander and turmeric and stir for another ½ to 1 minute.

 3. Add soy sauce and tamarind juice and stir for about 1 minute.

 4. Add water spinach and stir for about 4 minutes, turning the leaves over often and coating well with sauce, till leaves wilt and become bright green with stems still retaining their crispiness.
 Add salt if needed.